-A multifamily mixed-use development site at 6036 Variel Ave. in Woodland Hills has sold for $7.2 million, or $137 per square foot.
+Deal for multifamily mixed-use development site at 6036 Variel Ave. in Woodland Hills has closed.

 CBRE Group Inc.‘s Laurie Lustig-Bower and Kamran Paydar represented the seller, a private investor, in the sale.
 The property was purchased by a joint venture of Lyon Living, Paloma Communities and Urban Stearns.

 “Warner Center is an important and thriving regional hub for the entire San Fernando Valley and is an outstanding development opportunity that brings together multifamily residential, office employment, destination retail, hospitality, higher education and public transit uses,” Lustig-Bower said in a statement.

 Added Paydar, “The future development envisioned for this site will benefit from Woodland Hills’ strong multifamily fundamentals, favorable income and education demographics, and walkability to public transit via the Metro Orange Line.”